moby/moby/docs/sources/installation/ubuntulinux.rst

 the United States.** Other sources of the Debian packages may be faster for you to install.

 First add the Docker repository key to your local keychain.
-You can use the ``apt-key`` command to check the fingerprint matches: ``36A1 D786 9245 C895 0F96 6E92 D857 6A8B A88D 21E9``

 .. code-block:: bash

-   sudo sh -c "wget -qO- https://get.docker.io/gpg | apt-key add -"
+   sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 36A1D7869245C8950F966E92D8576A8BA88D21E9

 Add the Docker repository to your apt sources list, update and install the ``lxc-docker`` package.